cbonnin88/VoltShift/README.md

 * **Result:** Proved that investing $450 in rewards would yield over $1,200 in net profit (275% ROI) by saving users with a $15 Lifetime Value (LTV).

 ### Phase 5: Agile Requirements (User Stories)
-Translated the approved business strategy into actionable requirements for the development team using standard Agile formats.
+Translated the approved business strategy into actionable requirements for the development team using standard Agile formats:
 ## 📖 Description
 **As a** Free-tier user,
 **I want to** see a visual tracker of my consecutive logged trips on the dashboard,